steinmanngroup/molecule_one_batch_api/README.md

 ```python
 results = mo.BatchResult(request, my_api_key)
 ```
-which can return a list of dictionaries with the results
+which can return a list of dictionaries with the results through the `.get()` method
 ```python
 my_results = results.get()
 ```